akabyn5/space-dogs-mission-control-api/README.md

 It does not represent real spacecraft telemetry.
 Its only purpose is demonstration, testing, and pure hackathon fun!

-Why is this “useless hack” awesome?
-Because sometimes the best way to learn is by building something playful and pointless — just to see it work!
-This endpoint brings the spirit of Global Hack Week to life: quick, visual, and instantly satisfying.
-Every refresh feels like checking in on a spaceship flying through the cosmos.
----

-Here’s a beautiful, engaging, and human-friendly English Markdown version:

 ---

 # 🚀 Submission 2 — AI Endpoint